volundmush/mudrich/README.md

 You should do this first thing in your program, before importing anything from rich.

+There's an included Circle-style and Evennia-style decoder for taking Circle or Evennia markup and turning into Rich.

 ## FAQ
   __Q:__ This is cool!
 How can I help?
   __A:__ [Patreon](https://www.patreon.com/volund) support is always welcome.
 If you can code and have cool ideas or bug fixes, feel free to fork, edit, and pull request!
 Join our [discord](https://discord.gg/Sxuz3QNU8U) to really get cranking away though.